SyncfusionExamples/How-to-switch-the-focus-from-Xamarin.Forms-SfTextInputLayout-to-the-next-focus-control/README.md

 # How to switch the focus from Xamarin.Forms SfTextInputLayout to the next focus control

-This repository contains sample for how to switch the focus from the [Syncfusion Xamarin.Forms Text Input Layout](https://help.syncfusion.com/xamarin/text-input-layout/getting-started) control to the next focus control.
+This repository contains sample to switch the focus from the [Syncfusion Xamarin.Forms Text Input Layout](https://help.syncfusion.com/xamarin/text-input-layout/getting-started) control to the next focus control.

 ## Syncfusion controls: